seldomearly69/ESD/README.md

 1. If it does not run as intended, try removing all images before running docker compose build again.
 2. There are multiple services that depend on rabbitmq connection, so please retry docker compose up if the service run out of retries.
+3. The Kong API gateway takes some time to set up.
+Please give it about 45 seconds to fully be functional (even after the Kong container is running).